henriklundgren/explainys.js/README.md

 Explainys was my first jQuery plugin.
 When I wrote it I was fairly new to programming.
 It would benefit from a complete rewrite.
 But since I never used it I have little interest in doing so.
 This latest version is a massive cleanup.
-It is much cleaner.
 I have also introduced build tools.

 # explainys.js
 jQuery plugin to add sidenotes for your articles.
 It might be described as the opposite to hover bubbles.